-The Secretariat for the Economy has suffered two blows to its authority this summer, in what inside sources say is a concerted effort to obstruct revealing financial information and possible misconduct in the Roman Curia.
+VATICAN CITY — The Secretariat for the Economy has suffered two blows to its authority in the past few weeks in what inside sources say is a concerted effort to obstruct revealing financial information and possible misconduct in the Roman Curia.

 However, some of the decisions have helped to clarify roles in the financial reform process and, together with new monitoring procedures, could significantly help to root out mismanagement and corruption in the long term.